beshkenadze/eyecite-js/ANNOTATION_README.md

-# Annotation System for eyecite-ts
+# Annotation System for eyecite-js

 ## Overview